OpenHPS/openhps.org/docs/v1/sinknode.md

 title: 'Sink Node'
 menuOrder: 209
 ---
-A sink node will store data objects contained in data frames.
+A sink node is a *final* node within a process network.
+By default, it will store data objects contained in data frames that are received by this sink.

+## Handling data frames
 ```ts twoslash
 // @strict: false
 import { SinkNode, DataFrame, PushOptions } from '@openhps/core';